 Can salmon be cooked in a skillet?

-Pan seared salmon is a cooking method definitely worth sharing.
 Ordering salmon a couple times at top-notch restaurants taught me that salmon (and other fish) is at its best when it is cooked just right, and that great care must be taken to avoid overcooking and drying it out.
 I’d gotten that down pretty well for myself on the grill, but it was a recipe in Barbara Lynch’s Stir: Mixing It Up In The Italian Tradition that taught me the pan-searing method here.
-Alas, grilling season seems far away still given our early March weather forecast in New England!
-Learning how to pan sear salmon and other fish is key to enjoying year round in these parts.
-So here you go, with a word of thanks to Chef Barbara!
+I took her method and applied the ginger soy marinade given here.

-The full details are in the EasyRecipe box, but a few pointers with visually aids first.
-Point one, this does call for a marinade, but a very brief one.
-Unlike a marinade for something like steak tips, where the goal is to tenderize the meat over an extended period, you don’t want to marinade fish like salmon for long, or it will get too salty.
-A short soak in it gives it a nice flavor and leads to nice juicy fish.
+- This does call for a marinade, but a very brief one.
+Unlike a marinade for something like steak tips, where the goal is to tenderize the meat over an extended period, you don’t want to marinate fish like salmon for long, or it will get too salty.
+A short soak in in the ginger soy marinade gives it a nice flavor and leads to nice moist fish.

-The fish cooks skin side down for 2 minutes, then gets finished by briefly cooking in a little extra marinade on the top.
+- The fish cooks flesh side down for 2 minutes, then gets turned over to finish about 2 more minutes of cooking, skin side down.
+During this last two minutes, we briefly cook in a little extra marinade on the top (the marinade mixture set aside that wasn’t used with the fish).
 That’s how it gets this browning effect on the outside, as the marinade gets a bit caramelized during the cooking.
 This is a nice, moist fish underneath that browned exterior!

 About 10 minutes after the salmon hits the pan, you are ready to serve a tasty meal!
 The skin will often come off during the cooking, but if it doesn’t, it is easily removed with a knife prior to serving.